carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .output}

+> ## Channel.from will be deprecated
-> Method Channel.from will be deprecated and replaced by Channel.of (see below).
+> Method `Channel.from` will be deprecated and replaced by `Channel.of` (see below).
 {: .callout}

 ### of

-The method Channel.of works in a similar manner to Channel.from, though it fixes some inconsistent behavior of the latter and provides a better handling for range of values.
+The method `Channel.of` works in a similar manner to `Channel.from`, though it fixes some inconsistent behavior of the latter and provides a better handling for range of values.
 For example:

 ~~~
 Channel